 If you’ve ever had surgery, you probably remember the directions you were given about keeping your incision site dry (at least for a few days after surgery).
 The same goes for your dog.
 That means no baths and not applying creams or disinfectants to the area (unless your vet specifically instructed it).

 However, there’s a bit more to do than just keeping your dog’s incision site dry.
 You’ll also need to ensure your dog isn’t chewing or licking at the site (here’s where the cone of shame comes in handy!).
-And your pup’s activities will need to be restricted for a week or two; that means no running off-leash, long walks, jumping around, etc. Too much activity could cause the incision site to re-open, and neither of you wants that!
+Your pup’s activities will need to be restricted for a week or two; that means no running off-leash, long walks, jumping around, etc. Too much activity could cause the incision site to re-open, and neither of you wants that!

 Other than that, if your dog’s stitches aren’t covered, you’ll want to check about twice a day to make sure it hasn’t become infected or started bleeding.